DIBBS-project/DIBBS-project.github.io/docs/index.rst

 API description
 ===============

-Detailled descriptions of the REST APIs of each components of the DIBBS platform can be found in the following table:
+Detailed descriptions of the REST APIs of each components of the DIBBS platform can be found in the following table:

 +--------------------+----------------------------------------------------+